 Sadly, Counterpart’s night scenes contain even fewer differences.
 Here, one trick could be making one universe loud and fast and exciting, dripping with sexy imagery, neon clubs and Euro techno.
 Instead of two grey, dystopian-looking worlds, making the Magical World more desirable than the Ordinary World would add another layer to the story – specifically that Howard would want to stay in that more tempting universe and not return to his drab home.
 Hey, presto – right there is a B-story or three-episode mini-arc that writes itself.
 You’re welcome.

-The self-same mistake has been made with each world’s characters.
-I’m not even sure how many characters from both worlds we met – not just because their personalities were so similar in each world, but because different actors looked and dressed the same.
-Just as the Berlin skies are perma-grey, every male character has the same brown hair and wears the same suits, leading my puzzled internal monologue to ask “Is that the same dude as before?”
+Worse still, the self-same mistake has been made with each world’s characters.
+I’m not even sure how many characters from both worlds we met – not just because their personalities were too similar in each world, but because different actors looked and dressed the same.
+Just as the Berlin skies are perma-grey, every mid-thirties male character in Counterpart has the same brown hair and wears the same suits, leading my puzzled internal monologue to ask “Is that the same dude as before?”
 Surely each character needs to have “diverged” (just like Howard did) to become a different, diametrically opposed personality.
 Isn’t that the point?

 It’s basic visual storytelling.
 Get that wrong and you’ll lose your audience’s interest… no matter how fresh your idea is.

 Counterpart continues on Starz and will produce an equally confusing second season.